-4.3.5 Sea conditions should be measured in accordance with ISO 15016:2002 or the equivalent.
+4.3.5 Sea conditions should be measured in accordance with ITTC Recommended Procedure 7.5-04-01-01.1 Preparation, Conduct and Analysis of Speed/Power Trials 2024 or ISO 15016:2025.

-4.3.6 Ship speed should be measured in accordance with ISO 15016:2002 or the equivalent and at more than two points of which range includes the power of the main engine as specified in paragraph 2.5 of the EEDI Calculation Guidelines.
+4.3.6 Ship speed should be measured in accordance with ITTC Recommended Procedure 7.5-04-01-01.1 Preparation, Conduct and Analysis of Speed/Power Trials 2024 or ISO 15016:2025, and at more than two points of which range includes the power of the main engine as specified in paragraph 2.2.5 of the EEDI Calculation Guidelines.

-4.3.7 The main engine output should be measured by shaft power meter or a method which the engine manufacturer recommends and the verifier approves.
-Other methods may be acceptable upon agreement of the shipowner and shipbuilder and with approval of the verifier.
+4.3.7 The main engine output, shaft power of propeller shaft (for LNG carriers having diesel electric propulsion system) or steam turbine output (for LNG carriers having steam turbine propulsion system) should be measured by a shaft power meter or a method which the engine manufacturer recommends and the verifier approves.
+Other methods may be acceptable upon agreement of the shipowner and shipbuilder and with the approval of the verifier.

 4.3.8 The submitter should develop power curves based on the measured ship speed and the measured output of the main engine at sea trial.
-For the development of the power curves, the submitter should calibrate the measured ship speed, if necessary, by taking into account the effects of wind, tide, waves, shallow water and displacement in accordance with
+For the development of the power curves, the submitter should calibrate the measured ship speed, if necessary, by taking into account the effects of wind, current, waves, shallow water, displacement, water temperature and water density in accordance with ITTC Recommended Procedure 7.5-04-01-01.1 Preparation, Conduct and Analysis of Speed/Power Trials 2024 or ISO 15016:2025.

-ISO 15016:20022 or the equivalent which may be acceptable provided that the concept of the method is transparent for the verifier and publicly available/accessible.
 Upon agreement with the shipowner, the submitter should submit a report on the speed trials including details of the power curve development to the verifier for verification.